PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Wait For Title Contain
+## Wait For Title Match

-Waits for the title of the current page contains the given value.
+Waits for the title of the current page matches the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage

 `
-waitForTitleContain(text)
+waitForTitleMatch(text)
 `

 ### Parameters